Tamie13/Penetration-Testing-Week-2/README.md

 To load the module for exploit you can use the entire path of the module found or you can use the number in front of the module as we have done in the image below.

-  -  Command To Use Module = `use /exploit/windows/http/icecast_header`
+  -  Command To Use Entire Path Module = `use /exploit/windows/http/icecast_header`
   -  Command Using Just Number = `use 23`